William Shatner Starts Campaign To Get Nick Kicked Off ‘DWTS’, Viall Responds

 “Its only been a week since they’ve been able to be together publicly.
 They don’t hide the fact that this is all very new.
 But they’re putting in the work.
 They want this relationship to succeed.
 They’re up front about the fact that they’re getting to know each other in a very unorthodox way.
 They want to be honest about the experience.”

 It does sound like things are going well for Nick Viall and Vanessa Grimaldi now that they are able to live together and be out in public.
 She was in the audience at Dancing With the Stars to cheer him on.
 The insider went on to share that Vanessa does know a few people in LA, plus Nick’s friends have been reaching out to her, which of course helps.
 The insider said, “So far, living together is going well!
 When they leave the house, they usually get snapped by paparazzi.
 Nick is more used to it, but Vanessa’s been taking it in stride.
 It doesn’t faze her.
 She’s a very levelheaded person.”
-It would be great to see this couple make it work, even though things have changed a lot ofr them over the last few months.
+It would be great to see this couple make it work, even though things have changed a lot for them over the last few months.
 They have also gotten pretty close to Maks and Peta, which helps make it all easier.

 Are you shocked that William Shatner is so against Nick Viall being on Dancing With the Stars?
 Do you think that he has a good reason to want Nick to go home so bad?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Dancing With the Stars on Monday nights on ABC.
 Nick did great on his first week, so it doesn’t look like Shatner will get his wish right away.

-[Featured Image By Joe Scarnici/Getty Images for boohoo.com]
+[Featured Image by Joe Scarnici/Getty Images for boohoo.com]